 - Cervical spine for vertigo associated with cervical spondylosis and neck pain.

-- The Hallpike manoeuvre is used to diagnose benign paroxysmal positional vertigo (BPPV).
+- For benign paroxysmal positional vertigo (BPPV).
+The Hallpike manoeuvre is used to diagnose BPPV.

 Many other conditions can present with vertigo, tinnitus or deafness.
 (It is the combination that helps to diagnose Ménière's disease.)
 In primary care, common causes of vertigo are BPPV, acute vestibular neuronitis and Ménière's disease.

 - Exclude acoustic neuroma in anyone with unilateral deafness, tinnitus and/or facial nerve palsy.

 - Ototoxic drugs.